 Choosing a degree in actuarial science

 Several universities offer undergraduate degrees in actuarial science.
-Some of these carry exemptions from some or all of the Core Technical Subject examinations.
+Some of these carry exemptions from some of our examinations.

 The advantages of studying for an actuarial science degree are:

 - you find out more about actuarial work before starting employment

 - you may be eligible for exemptions from some of our exams

 - you may be able to qualify quicker than if you take a course which gives fewer exemptions

 - you will receive an excellent grounding in subjects like economics, finance, mathematics, and statistics, as well as actuarial subjects.
 This makes actuarial science graduates suitable for a range of careers, not just actuarial work.